Observation of resonant monopole-dipole energy transfer between Rydberg atoms and polar molecules

 \textit{Parity conservation} -- It is notable that the $\ket{ 65\mathrm{s},-}$ and $\ket{ 66\mathrm{s},+}$ pair states both comprise even parity Rydberg levels, while the inversion sublevels in NH$_3$ have opposite parity.
 The conservation of the total parity symmetry of the collision complex must, therefore, be enforced through the relative mechanical angular momentum~\cite{deiglmayr2014observation}.
 The requisite coupling between opposite parity collisional partial waves $\ket{L, m_L}$, occurs through the anisotropy of the charge-dipole interaction, which is proportional to $\cos{\theta_R}$, with $\theta_R$ the angle between the molecular dipole and collision coordinate \cite{SI}.
-For the collision energies in the experiments, a large number of collisional partial waves ($L \approx 200$) is typically involved \cite{SI}, making it difficult to resolve the partial wave parity change.
-However, this parity change might be observed in the future in differential scattering experiments in the ultracold regime close to the s-wave limit~\cite{aikawa14anisotropic, wang21anisotropic, li2021tuning}.
+At the collision energies in the experiments, a large number of collisional partial waves ($L \approx 200$) are typically involved \cite{SI}, making it difficult to resolve the partial wave parity change.
+However, this may be observed in the future in differential scattering experiments in the ultracold regime close to the s-wave limit~\cite{aikawa14anisotropic, wang21anisotropic, li2021tuning}.

 \textit{Conclusion} -- In summary, we have observed resonant monopole-dipole energy transfer between equal parity Rydberg levels in He, and the ground-state inversion doublet in NH$_3$.
 This resonant energy exchange is mediated by the charge-dipole interaction of the Rydberg electron with the polar molecule which leads to the hybridization of the opposite parity inversion sublevels in NH$_3$.
 Total parity is conserved by the admixture of collisional angular momenta of the atom-molecule complex.
 The theoretical treatment of the He($|n\mathrm{s}\rangle$)-NH$_3$ encounters, as charge-dipole--mediated scattering events, is in excellent quantitative agreement with the measured state-to-state population transfer.
 The theory also provides insight into the suppression of non-resonant transition probabilities in such collisions.